Wings on Wheels

 I have filled him with the Spirit of God in wisdom, in understanding, in knowledge, and in all kinds of craftsmanship, to make artistic designs…

 This is not a new pattern.
 Christ has always worked through human hands that had no idea who was guiding them.
 He worked through a pagan king named Cyrus — a king who had never worshipped Him — and used him to free Israel.
-You’ll see exactly how that worked in the next chapter.
-If He can do that through a king who never worshipped Him, He can do it through a designer who never opened a Bible.

 The creators think they are inventing.
 But they are actually echoing.
 His fingerprints are on everything.